No-no77/nono-weiss/_scrapbook/Danganronpa Themed TTRPG Game.md

 ### Cohabitational Abilities

-#### Synergy

-Synergy is the ability to work effectively with others and to create a sense of harmony and cooperation within a group.
-In Deceive RGP, a character with synergy would be able to use their interpersonal skills to build strong relationships with other characters and to create a sense of unity and teamwork within the group.

-#### Jack of all Trades

-Jack of all trades is the ability to be competent in a wide range of skills and knowledge, without necessarily having a particular expertise in any one area.
-In Deceive RGP, a character with this ability would be able to adapt to a variety of situations and challenges, and have a general understanding of a broad range of subjects.

 #### Collaboration

 Collaboration is the ability to work effectively with others towards a shared goal.
 In Deceive RGP, a character with this ability would be able to contribute to group tasks and investigations by building strong working relationships with other characters, communicating effectively, and using their unique strengths to complement those of their allies.

-Characters with points in this can spend *n* amount of the points they have in this skill to the actions of other characters.
+Characters with points in this can burn *n* amount of the points they have in this skill to the actions of other characters if they are actively helping them.

 #### Friendly